 If you want to get any replacement part – or see how much one would cost – click to enter your model number in the search bar below.
 Our partners at AppliancePartsPros stock almost every part with free guides on how to install them.

 Door hinges could be another reason why your door is popping open.
 The hinges are just as important in keeping the door closed as all the other parts.
 If the hinge goes out, it can cause the door to pop open and not close properly.
 If the hinges are broken or damaged, you’ll want to get them looked at for repair or replacement by a professional.

 Other possible causes could be a hinge support spring has broken or come off.
 Brands like Whirlpool also use a spring/pulley system to assist with door closure.
 It’s mainly to prevent the door from dropping quickly, but it does make the door feel heavier overall.
 If these have failed, the door may have issues staying closed.

-Sometimes, adventurous kids like to stand on the door of an open dishwasher – which can damage the hinges by over extending them.
+Sometimes, adventurous kids like to stand on the door of an open dishwasher – which can damage the hinges by overextending them.

-Weak Latch or Something Knocking Into the Door
+A Weak Latch or Something Knocking Into the Door

 When loading your dishwasher, you should take care to make sure your washer is loaded properly.
 You want to ensure there are not too many things in the dishwasher, that they are all in the right position, and that they cannot move around much.
 You want your dishes to stay in the same place while they’re washing and not move around too much.
 If they are moving around a great deal, they can cause a rattling noise, knock the door open, or even prevent it from being closed properly from the start.

 If your door latch is not strong or not secure, it can also cause problems.
 You want to ensure your door latch is secure and that it will not be easily knocked open by a stray dish knocking around while the wash cycle is going.
 With any issue with latches, you want to make sure you are taking time to make sure your latch is good and that there are no problems with the latch and no problems with things moving around in the dishwasher.